skharel/BeingFunctional/1/ch1.md

 We recently had new team member joining our team.
 One of the thing I was trying to explain to him was the kind of coding style we use in our team.
 I told him we do "Functional Style Programming" using JavaScript.
 I showed him code from our repository with short explanation of what we were doing and why.

 The reason this explanation was short was because even I was having hard time to craft "definition" of functional programming.
 So, I came home and looked up (aka googling) the definition and didn't exactly feel I could use that definition to explain our code.
 After few more search, I decided to go back and read few sections from the book [Functional Programming in JavaScript](https://www.manning.com/books/functional-programming-in-javascript).
-After reading a particular line, which I will get in towards the later section, it enlightened me again.
-This was the first book I read, to learn about Functional Programming (FP) and it is where I get back for more details on some topics.
+This is the first book I read to learn about Functional Programming (FP) and after reading few sections from it again, I finally had a plan on how to explain FP in a simplest way.

-After that enlightenment, I had plan on how to explain what we are doing.
-In this part of the book, I am going to use the same code example I showed to him and eventually to our entire department.
+In order to explain it, I crafted a trivial JavaScript program.
+First, I started with non-functional style of coding and then re-implemented it using functional style.
+In this chapter I am going to present same example I showed to my new team mate and eventually to our entire department.

 ## Problem